 Though support and lobbying were Adoption Jigsaw’s initial priorities, partial funding from the Department for Child Protection enabled us to expand and professionalise our service, whilst maintaining the level of understanding that only personal, first hand experience of adoption can provide.

-Jigsaw is managed by a volunteer committee of people directly involved in adoption.
-We employ a professionally qualified coordinator/counsellor to provide most client services.
-All our staff has long term experience in adoption issues, some are personally involved.
+Jigsaw is managed by a volunteer committee, most of whom are directly involved in adoption.
+We employ a professionally qualified manager/counsellor to provide most client services.
+All our staff has long term experience in adoption or separation issues, some are personally involved.
 We are fortunate and grateful to have the assistance of volunteers to help with search and various administrative tasks.

 Jigsaw is a not for profit agency.
 We are financed by government grants, fees charged and donations.
 We have Preferred Service Provider Status.